 Depression is a mental illness that is not caused by any one thing.
 There are various factors, events, and possible predisposed genetics and biology that may contribute to a diagnosis.

-There are different types of depression diagnoses and depressive symptoms.
+There are different types of depression diagnosis and depressive symptoms.
 Everyone’s battle and symptoms may present differently, making it hard to tell that someone is depressed.
-Below are three common diagnosable types of depressive disorder, each having unique characteristics:
+Below are three common diagnosable types of depressive disorder, each having unique characteristics.

 Anxious Distress: Depression with constant restlessness and worry about lack of control over events.
 May experience panic attacks.

 Mixed Features: Depression combined with manic features, including an elevated sense of self, increased energy, and rapid speech.

 Atypical Features: depression that includes temporary relief and the ability to be cheered up, increased appetite, excessive need for sleep, and heaviness in arms and legs.

 If you or a loved one is struggling with depression, seeking help could improve their quality of life tenfold.
 Too often, individuals succumb to their symptomology and feel like they must face these struggles independently.
 Other times a person may be in denial that they are struggling and nothing quite like themselves anymore.
 No matter what is going on, everybody deserves relief and resources to combat depression.